Gerald Marescaux: Senior positions

+Marescaux was given command of Portland on 21 August that year, serving as both captain-in-charge and King's Harbour Master.
+Portland was the principal southern assembly point for the Home Fleet, and because of this importance the command was soon to become a rear-admiral's position.
+As the eighth most senior captain in the navy, Marescaux was given the role with the understanding that he would soon be promoted to flag rank.
+On 15 September he hosted the visiting Russian Admiral Nikolai Ottovich von Essen.
+He received his promotion to rear-admiral on 15 December and stayed at Portland until 21 April 1914.

 First World War

 When the First World War began in 1914 Marescaux was still a newly promoted rear-admiral and was thus very junior, having ten admirals immediately senior to him.
 This meant that he would be passed over for command vacancies in favour of more senior admirals, and so he requested that he be seconded to the War Office so that he could still see active service.
-As such he was appointed a temporary lieutenant-colonel in the Reserve of Officers of the British Army on 8 November.
+As such, he was appointed a temporary lieutenant-colonel in the Reserve of Officers of the British Army on 8 November.
 In this new position he served through the year as Assistant Military Landing Officer at Le Havre before, on 28 May 1915, he was appointed Deputy Assistant Quartermaster General at Boulogne.
-Marescaux was mentioned in despatches by Field-Marshal John French on 31 May and was appointed a Companion of the Order of St Michael and St George on 3 June.
+Marescaux was mentioned in despatches by Field-Marshal Sir John French on 31 May, and was appointed a Companion of the Order of St Michael and St George on 3 June.
 He voluntarily retired from the Royal Navy on 4 November.